Data-drone/cde_data_ingest/README.md

 As we can see above, there are the `stderr` logs these are from the OS tier.
 The `stdout` logs are the errors from spark itself.
 ![CDE Failed Job Logs](images/spark_stdout.png)

 In this case, we can see that the job failed as the director that the job was trying to write to already existed.
-Once we correct that then the job will run fine
+Once we correct that then the job will run fine as we can see from the successful second run above.

-- Logs
-- A little WXM

 ## Conclusion

-TaDa now you are expert!
+That was a quick whirlwind tour of Cloudera Data Engineering, Cloudera's cloud native autoscaling Spark Service.
+Happy Data Engineering!
 ## Further Reading

 Walmart Global Tech - Airflow Beginners Guide: https://medium.com/walmartglobaltech/airflow-the-beginners-guide-684fda8c87f8